mahammadX/Report-Daily-For-Working-/README.md

-Program For Write Report Working Daily
+Program For Write Report Working Daily For Civil Engineering By Eng Mahammad Qassem Language Program : Python

-You Need install library name fpdf
+You Need install library name fpdf pip install fpdf

-For Civil Engineering
+#V_2

-By Eng Mahammad Qassem
+add Determine the type of Report (Check and Status) add Determine the type of Checking and the problem